In Canada snowdrifts, Coen brothers' 'Fargo' gets cable TV treatment

 "There's huge freedom in that there's no treading water," he said.
 "You're telling a story with a beginning, middle and an end, which means that every step is a step towards the end of the story.
 You don't have to worry about how to keep a character's story alive over multiple seasons."

-Hawley said he wanted to echo the dark humour of the movie and be faithful to the rural Minnesotans presented in "Fargo."
+Hawley said he wanted to echo the dark humor of the movie and be faithful to the rural Minnesotans presented in "Fargo."
 But in the character of Lorne, he diverges from the template.

 "He is not a classic sociopath or serial killer," Hawley says.
 "He's an anarchic force entering into a polite society."